What Tool to Use to Cut Rebar

 4. BOLT CUTTER

 One must not undervalue this device's potency.
-The main applications of this tool are chain and padlock removal.
+The main applications for this tool are chain and padlock removal.
 But they can also snap rebar with ease.
 The bolt cutter can cut through metal with a force of more than 4000 lb and has razor-sharp blades like scissors.
 It is a useful but potent tool to carry around for cutting rebar.

 5. JIGSAW